You may have heard there’s a chlorine shortage.

 - Wash swimsuits in water – avoid detergent, its residue increases chlorine demand.

 - Scoop, brush and vacuum your pool regularly and increase the amount of filtration your water gets.
-Every last bit of debris you remove from your pool will reduce the amount of chlorine that your pool uses.
+Every bit of debris you remove from your pool will reduce the amount of chlorine your pool uses.

 - Keep your pool covered when not in use to lower evaporation, which has the effect of drastically increasing your chemical efficiency in the water.